Second Adult Rebate

-Who can apply for Second Adult Rebate?
+Claim for Second Adult Rebate

 You can claim second adult rebate if you are the only person liable to pay the Council Tax but you share your home with one or more persons over the age of 18 years who;

 - are not liable to pay rent on a commercial basis for living in your home